 When the weather gets wetter and the trails get muddier, it’s time to fit winter tyres with a little more bite.

-Specialist winter tyres are often narrow to cut through thick or deep mud.
-However, we’ve generally stuck with more versatile 2.2-2.35in carcass tyres, which behave more consistently and survive better on rocky or harder surfaced trails.
-If you want to go properly gonzo, check out the heavier duty enduro versions of the same tyres, which are often big-volume 2.4in beasts.
+Specialist winter tyres are often narrow to cut through thick or deep mud, but we’ve generally stuck with more versatile 2.2 to 2.35in carcass tyres, which behave more consistently and survive better on rocky or harder surfaced trails.

 While some tyres manage to tread a better balance than others, there’s always a trade-off between speed and grip.
 That’s because more grip generally comes from a softer compound, stickier rubber or a wider spaced, taller block pattern, neither of which is a recipe for fast, smooth rolling.